cthedark/flask-decoder-encoder-model-translate/README.md

 ### Simple Webserver Example for [Encoder-Decoder-Model](https://huggingface.co/docs/transformers/en/model_doc/encoder-decoder) Translation

-This is a simple example of a web server you can run on any environment that simply wraps around translation models.

-There are many open source models available at [Hugging Face](https://huggingface.co).
+This is a simple example of a web server you can run on any environment that simply wraps around translation models from [Hugging Face](https://huggingface.co).

 Flask is a super simple, easy to use micro-framework you can use to quickly create the backend.